JoeLollo21/SPL-Data-Analysis/README.md

 # Data is Culture
-Projects for my research assistantship with [Dr. Melanie Walsh](https://melaniewalsh.org/), in the [UW Data Lab](https://datalab.ischool.uw.edu/).
+Projects for my research assistantship with [Dr. Melanie Walsh](https://melaniewalsh.org/) at UW in Winter 2023.

 Resources include:
 - [*Tweets of a Native Son*](http://tweetsofanativeson.com/), created by Dr. Walsh when she was a Ph.D. student.